CityofToronto/bdit_data-sources/gis/bylaw_text_to_centreline/README.md

 This is a `README` for the `text_to_centreline(highway, fr, t)` function, which is written in `postgresql` (currently living in the `crosic` schema).
 The general purpose of this function is to take an input text description of a street location in the City of Toronto, and return an output of centreline segments that match this description.
 The input descriptions typically state the street that the bylaw is in effect on and the two intersections between which the bylaw.
 For example, you could use the function to get the centreline segments of Bloor Street between Royal York Road and St George Street.

 The function is mainly created to process the City of Toronto's [transportation bylaw data](https://open.toronto.ca/dataset/traffic-and-parking-by-law-schedules/).
 We have already used previous versions of this process for [posted speed limits](https://github.com/CityofToronto/bdit_data-sources/tree/master/gis/posted_speed_limit_update) on streets in the City, locations of [community safety zones](https://github.com/CityofToronto/bdit_vz_programs/tree/master/safety_zones/commuity_safety_zone_bylaws), [turn restrictions](https://github.com/CityofToronto/bdit_vz_programs/blob/master/notebooks/Turn%20Restrictions.ipynb), etc. The function can handle most bylaws, even more advanced cases.
-Any limitations that we are currently aware of will be listed in the [QC folder README](QC/README.md) of the document.
+Any limitations that we are currently aware of will be discussed in the [QC](#Quality-Control) area of the document.
 It also should be noted that some bylaws are incorrect (for many reasons, such as a described intersection not existing), and our function cannot coreectly match a lot of these bylaws, since the data is incorrect.
 Sometimes the function will match the bylaws incorrectly and other times it will return and error.

 ## Function Inputs